Becoming a Delegate

-The preparation process for the NMUN conference in March 2018 will begin in October 2017.
+The preparation process for the NMUN conference in April 2022 will begin in October 2021.

-If you consider becoming a member of the 2018 Tübingen delegation you need to take part in two courses that will be taught at the Institute of Political Science (IfP) during the winter semester 2017/18.
+If you consider becoming a member of the 2022 Tübingen delegation you need to take part in two courses that will be taught at the Institute of Political Science (IfP) during the winter semester 2021/22.

-Second, the workshop “Model United Nations” (Tuesdays, 6-8 pm, every week) will serve to prepare the student group for representing the actual political position and interests of a specific country in various UN committees (e.g. General Assembly, International Atomic Energy Agency, UN Environment Programme, etc.).
+Second, the workshop “Model United Nations” (Tuesdays, 6-8 pm) will serve to prepare the student group for representing the actual political position and interests of a specific country in various UN committees (e.g. General Assembly, International Atomic Energy Agency, UN Environment Programme, etc.).
 For this purpose students need to learn the “Rules of Procedure” according to which sessions at UN committees are organized.
 In addition, negotiation techniques and rhetorical skills will be trained during the workshop.
 Of course, the substantive preparation and thus an intensive engagement with the represented country and its foreign policy positions constitutes a major part of the preparation process.
 Besides, the active participation of students in administrative matters, such as fundraising activities, press relations and the organisation of the Tübingen Model UN (TMUN) is expected.

 Participation is open to all disciplines and subjects.

 Exchange students who spend the winter semester in Tübingen are welcome.

 Please note that the workshop includes block sessions during weekends and at least two compulsory attendances of local Model United Nations events, namely the Hohenheim Castle Model United Nations (January 2020, tbc) and the Tübingen Model United Nations (31 January 2020, tbc) which will also be organized by the student delegation.
 The workshop further includes a voluntary ‘field trip’ to Geneva in order to visit a number of UN organizations.
 To get a better idea of the project and the necessary amount of work, you can have a look at this NMUN Sample Schedule.